Requirements & Expectations Entry Year 2017-18: Scholar Handbook

 - Enroll in and pass ENGL 30 by the end of the first year.

-- Complete at least 18 honors credits (including 3 from ENGL 30) by the end of the sophomore year.
+- Complete at least 18 honors credits (including 3 from ENGL 30) by the end of the second year.

-- Complete at least 14 honors credits between the start of junior year and graduation.
+- Complete at least 14 honors credits between the start of third year and graduation.

-- Complete at least 9 honors credits during your sophomore year.
+- Complete at least 9 honors credits during your second year.

-- Complete at least 14 honors credits between the start of junior year and graduation.
+- Complete at least 14 honors credits between the start of third year and graduation.

-- Complete at least 14 honors credits between the start of junior year and graduation.
+- Complete at least 14 honors credits between the start of third year and graduation.

-- Students who enter the Schreyer Honors College in the spring of sophomore year via the Paterno Fellows Program may count honors credits taken in the previous (fall) semester toward their 9-credit sophomore requirement.
+- Students who enter the Schreyer Honors College in the spring of their second year via the Paterno Fellows Program may count honors credits taken in the previous (fall) semester toward their 9-credit second-year requirement.
 For all other students, honors credits taken prior to formal entrance to the Schreyer Honors College may not be counted toward honors requirements except for ENGL or CAS 137, which if taken in the previous summer will count toward all honors requirements.

-- The summer between sophomore and junior years may be counted toward either the sophomore or the junior/senior credit requirements as needed.
+- The summer between the second and third years may be counted toward either the second-year or the third-year/fourth-year credit requirements as needed.

 - For first-year-entering Scholars graduating in three years, the total honors credit requirement may be reduced to 26, defined as 12 credits in the first year and 14 in the last two years.
 For Scholars graduating in 3.5 years, the usual requirements apply.

-- For sophomore-entering Scholars graduating in three years, the total honors credit requirement may be reduced to 14.
+- For second-year-entering Scholars graduating in three years, the total honors credit requirement may be reduced to 14.
 For Scholars graduating in 3.5 years, the usual requirements apply.

-- All junior-entering Scholars must meet the 14-credit honors requirement, regardless of graduation timetable.
+- All third-year-entering Scholars must meet the 14-credit honors requirement, regardless of graduation timetable.
 No additional honors credits are required of students taking more than 4 years.